WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 Contract the muscles and keep them tensed for 5-10 seconds.
 It is like pushing a heavy object away from your pectoral muscles.

-After 10 seconds, release the air and take a small pause.
 You can do this contraction without keeping the air inside the lungs.
 Air increases lung volume.
 Thus, it makes the intestines move.

 Another way is to imagine that you were lifting weights.
 Imagine it as if you were lying on the ground with your hand up.

-Contraction helps because
+Contraction helps because:

 • The intestines will feel the contraction.